erikg713/Palace-of-Goods-2/README.md

 - [Contact](#contact)

 ## Overview
 **Palace of Goods** is a robust e-commerce platform designed for seamless shopping experiences.
 It offers a user-friendly interface, advanced search features, and secure payment options.
-Built for scalability and performance, it ensures a delightful experience for both buyers and sellers.
+Built for scalability, it can handle thousands of products and concurrent users.

 ## Features
 - **Dynamic Product Catalog**: Easily browse and filter thousands of items.